Miou, a simple scheduler for OCaml 5

 let domains = List.init domains (Fun.const ()) in

-let prm = Miou.call_cc server in
+let prm = Miou.async server in

 Miou.await prm :: Miou.parallel server domains